 While the journey from bench to bedside can be long and arduous, a well-built bridge makes the path significantly shorter.
 Life scientists and engineers from MIT’s Koch Institute for Integrative Cancer Research and physician scientists from Dana-Farber/Harvard Cancer Center have teamed up through the collaborative, award-winning Bridge Project to develop and expedite the use of innovative technologies for clinical application and treatment.
 Tonight’s event features two projects that are fighting back against recurring cancers, using microfluidic technology and vaccines, respectively.
 Join us for presentations and networking as we explore some of the ways in which our Bridge Project researchers are upending resistance and relapse from both sides of the river.

 Development of an ALK Vaccine for Lung Cancer Treatment

-Presented by Roberto Chiarle (Children's Hospital Boston) and Darrell Irvine (Koch Institute at MIT)
+Presented by Mark Awad (Dana-Farber Cancer Institute), Roberto Chiarle (Boston Children's Hospital), Darrell Irvine (Koch Institute at MIT)

 Targeting Minimal Residual Disease in Acute Leukemias

 Presented by Scott Manalis (Koch Institute at MIT) and David Weinstock (Dana-Farber Cancer Institute)

 With additional remarks by Bridge Project Founding Donor Arthur Gelb (ScD ’61)

 View photos on Facebook.